michaelhball/discogs_alert/README.md

 Please note that you _can_ add to or change the contents of your wantlist (either Discogs list or local file) while the service is running; the updated list of releases will come into effect the next time the service runs.

-Each time one of your releases is found, your Pushbullet account will be sent a notification with the title and the URL to the marketplace listing.
-As long as you don't delete the pushbullet notification, you will _not_ be sent repeat notifications for the same listing.
-You can easily test that the notification system is working by adding a release to your wantlist that you know is currently for sale.
+Each time a listing is found for one of the releases in your wantlist, you will be sent a notification via the alerter service of your choice with the title of the release and the URL to the marketplace listing.
+If you're using Pushbullet, as long as you don't delete a given notification then you will _not_ be sent repeat notifications for the same listing.
+I hope to add this functionality for the Telegram alerter in due course.
+You can test that your alerting is working properly by adding a release to your wantlist that you know is currently for sale.

 There are a a number of additional arguments and flags that provide a deeper level of customisation.
 These optional arguments include the global versions of the conditions mentioned above (i.e. global seller, media, and sleeve conditions), as well as a country whitelist and blacklist.
 The use of any of these flags will apply to all releases in your wantlist.